 -

-Net price is calculated by adding the advertised price for tuition, fees, books, supplies, and the average living costs at the school (on-campus, off-campus not with family, and off-campus with family) and subtracting the average grant and/or scholarship aid (e.g., Pell grants, school-based grants, merit scholarships).
+Net price is calculated by adding the advertised price for tuition, fees, books, supplies, and the average living costs at the school and subtracting the average grant and/or scholarship aid (e.g., Pell grants, school-based grants, merit scholarships).
 Net price is calculated as the average over all full-time, first-time students who receive federal financial aid and may not reflect a specific student's annual costs.
 For public schools, this is the average cost for in-state students.
-Negative cost values indicate that the average grant/scholarship aid exceeded the cost of attendance.
+Negative values indicate that the average grant/scholarship aid exceeded the cost of attendance.

 -